-Capstone South West has launched a new service called a Multi-disciplinary Assessment Treatment and Therapy Service (MATTS) for children and young people who have very complex needs and/or behaviours.
-The MATTS service is led by a Consultant Child & Adolescent Psychotherapist and a multi-disciplinary team works with the child therapeutically, helping the child recover from the trauma they have experienced to create change.
-The MATTS team provide clinical support to the foster family, helping them reflect on a child's behaviours and their own responses, as well as supporting the foster carers to manage the emotional impact on the fostering family.
+Capstone North have launched a new service called a Multi-Assessment Treatment and Therapeutic Service (MATTS) for children and young people who have very complex needs and/or behaviours.
+The MATTS service is led by a Consultant Child & Adolescent Psychotherapist and a multi-disciplinary team to work with the child therapeutically, helping children recover from the trauma they have experienced.